floan/csci499_floan/README.md

 6. In order to read a caw thread, you must specify your username and the thread id which you wish to begin reading from.
 You can specify the caw id to start reading from using our `--read` flag.
 Here is an example: `<client> --user "fayez" --read 1`.

 7. In order to display a profile, you must specify the username of the profile you wish to see!
 Here is an example: `<client> --user "fayez" --profile`.

+8. Stream returns all new caws containing the given hashtag that are created after the time of the stream call.
+Stream only works in the C++ client.
+Here is an example: `<client> --stream helloWorld`.

 If you are looking for more information, or just feel a little lost, feel free to use the command `<client> --help` for more information!
 Lastly, if you have any issues with the program, or you want to suggest an upgrade, feel free to create an issue on our github page!